Skip to content

 Understanding the Risk: What Kind of Kidney Damage?

 High lithium levels are often linked to a specific condition.
-This is called Lithium-induced Nephrogenic Diabetes Insipidus (NDI).
+This is called lithium-induced nephrogenic diabetes insipidus (NDI).
 However, this can also include other forms of chronic kidney disease.
 These conditions impact the kidneys' ability to properly concentrate urine, leading to increased thirst and frequent urination.
 Over time, this can stress the kidneys.

-Woman with symptoms laying on couch
+Woman with symptoms of fatigue and swelling laying on couch

 Key Insight: Lithium and the Collecting Duct

 Lithium primarily affects the collecting ducts of the kidney, where it can interfere with the body's response to antidiuretic hormone (ADH).
-This is why "Lithium and kidney health" discussions often center on extreme thirst.
+This is why "lithium and kidney health" discussions often center on extreme thirst.
 We provide targeted nutrients like L-Glutamine to support the integrity of these renal tubular cells.
 This helps them withstand the oxidative stress caused by pharmaceutical lithium.

 Why Monitoring is Non-Negotiable

-Given these risks, regular monitoring of Lithium levels in the blood is absolutely essential.
+Given these risks, regular monitoring of lithium levels in the blood is absolutely essential.
 This isn't just a recommendation; it's a standard of care for anyone taking this medication.
-Your healthcare provider will conduct blood tests to ensure your levels remain within a therapeutic range; high enough to be effective, but low enough to minimize the risk to your kidneys.
+Your healthcare provider will conduct blood tests to ensure your levels remain within a therapeutic range—high enough to be effective but low enough to minimize the risk to your kidneys.
 This proactive approach helps catch potential issues before they become severe.
 Blood tests are the only way to ensure the drug stays within the therapeutic window.

 Natural Kidney Support: Dr. Chris's Recommendation

+How can I improve my kidney function naturally?
 Here's my perspective: If you're taking this medication, you want to be sure you're also supporting your kidney function naturally.
 And supporting your body's natural processes can be a proactive step in maintaining overall health.

 This can include:

 • Hydration: Drinking plenty of water is fundamental for kidney health.
+It's cleaning the kidneys naturally

 • Balanced Diet: A diet rich in fruits, vegetables, and whole grains can support overall bodily functions.